Datasheets for Datasets: Introduction

 \subsection{Objectives}

-Datasheets for datasets are intended for two key stakeholder groups: dataset creators and dataset consumers.
+Datasheets for datasets are intended to address the needs of two key stakeholder groups: dataset creators and dataset consumers.
 For dataset creators, the primary objective is to encourage careful reflection on the process of creating, distributing, and maintaining a dataset, including any underlying assumptions, potential risks or harms, and implications of use.
-Answering the questions in section~\ref{sec:workflow_uses} can guide such reflection.
-Dataset creators should read through all questions prior to any data collection and then provide answers during the creation, distribution, and maintenance process.
-For dataset consumers, the primary objective is to ensure they have the information they need to make informed decisions about using a dataset, including information about its composition, collection process, recommended uses, and restrictions, as well as any underlying assumptions, potential risks or harms, etc. Transparency on the part of dataset creators is necessary for dataset consumers to be sufficiently well informed that they can select appropriate datasets and avoid unintentional misuse.\looseness=-1
+For dataset consumers, the primary objective is to ensure they have the information they need to make informed decisions about using a dataset.
+Transparency on the part of dataset creators is necessary for dataset consumers to be sufficiently well informed that they can select appropriate datasets for their chosen tasks and avoid unintentional misuse.\footnote{We note that in some cases, the people creating a datasheet for a dataset may not be the dataset creators, as was the case with the example datasheets that we created as part of our development process.}

-Beyond these key stakeholder groups, datasheets for datasets may be valuable to policy makers, consumer advocates, individuals whose data is included in those datasets, and communities who may be impacted by models trained or evaluated on those datasets.
-They also serve a secondary objective of facilitating greater reproducibility of machine learning results: even without access to a dataset, researchers and practitioners can use the information in a datasheet to reconstruct the dataset for a study.
+Beyond these two key stakeholder groups, datasheets for datasets may be valuable to policy makers, consumer advocates, investigative journalists, individuals whose data is included in datasets, and individuals who may be impacted by models trained or evaluated using datasets.
+They also serve a secondary objective of facilitating greater reproducibility of machine learning results: researchers and practitioners without access to a dataset may be able to use the information in its datasheet to create alternative datasets with similar characteristics.

-Although we provide a set of questions covering the information that a datasheet for a dataset might contain, they are not intended to be complete or prescriptive.
-Indeed, we expect that datasheets will vary depending on factors such as the domain or existing organizational infrastructure and workflows.
-However, some consistent elements should remain: why was it made, when, by whom, what does it contain, what resources did it require, and what issues should be kept in mind?
+Although we provide a set of questions designed to elicit the information that a datasheet for a dataset might contain, these questions are not intended to be prescriptive.
+Indeed, we expect that datasheets will necessarily vary depending on factors such as the domain or existing organizational infrastructure and workflows.
+For example, some the questions are appropriate for academic researchers publicly releasing datasets for the purpose of enabling future research, but less relevant for product teams creating internal datasets for training proprietary models.
+As another example,~\citet{statements} outline a proposal similar to datasheets for datasets specifically intended for language-based datasets.
+Their questions may be naturally integrated into a datasheet for a language-based dataset as appropriate.